FullstackAcademy/xoxo.workshop/concepts/000-milestone-xoxo-on-the-honor-system/000-goal.md

 ?
 O's move (row,col):
 ```

-X has wons the game.
+X has won the game.
 Our first version doesn't detect this—X's player has to notice
 and start gloating.

 We'll use [Redux](https://redux.js.org) to manage the state of the board.